austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## June 2021

+### ATA Zoom Meeting Saturday 12 June 14:00 AEST

+The Sydney Division will be hosting another ATA Zoom meeting on Saturday 12 June from 14:00 to 16:00 AEST (13:30 from SA, 12:00 from WA).
+All are welcome to join this meeting.
+We held a successful meeting last year and we look forward to seeing you again.
+On the day, open the link https://... on your browser to join the meeting (do not share this link) but you will need to have the Zoom client installed first <https://zoom.us/download> .
+Please contact Geoffrey Clifton at <geoffrey.clifton@sydney.edu.au> or 0405 387 478 for help on getting online.
+You can also join the meeting by phone, audio only.
+Contact Geoffrey or myself for details.
+The Sydney Division will be hosting our Annual General Meeting later in the year.
+Details are yet to be finalized.

+### Membership Renewals

+Membership Renewal forms were sent out with the May 2021 mailout.
+Our many thanks go to the many members who have promptly renewed their membership – this is encouraging support for the Association.
+We encourage everyone else to renew their membership by 30 June 2021.
+The easiest way to renew is to send payment (usually $60) by EFT to BSB 034-083, account 163088.
+Other payment options are included on the Membership Renewal form.

+### ATA Live Auction by Zoom

+We are planning to replace one of our regular monthly Mail Auctions with a Live Auction by Zoom late in 2021.
+This is an Auction of quality material including timetables, booklets, books, tickets, memorabilia and ephemera about railways, trams, buses, ferries and airlines – Australia and worldwide.
+In general terms, quality material could be described as items with a minimum reserve price of $50.
+The Auction will be conducted by veteran Auctioneer and ATA Life Member Albert Isaacs, assisted by ATA member Stephen Ward.

+Now is the time to consider what interesting items you might have for inclusion in the Auction – items that have been stored in the attic or on bookshelves in the back room for years, waiting for a suitable opportunity to dispose of them.
+The Auction will be conducted under the ATA’s usual terms: you can donate the items to ATA, or you can sell them as a vendor and ATA takes 25% commission.

+If you have a number of items that are probably under the minimum reserve price of $50, we may consider accepting a bulk lot consisting of more than one individual item.

+At this early stage we ask you to send a description of your potential items for the Auction to <auction@timetable.org.au>.
+Your description should include your feelings about the condition of the lot.
+Albert will assess the suitability of your items.
+If acceptable, arrangements will then be made for you to submit the items.
+This is a unique opportunity to support the ATA as well as gain some benefits for yourself.
+Please give it some serious thought.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> [0409&nbsp;463&nbsp;209](tel:+61409463209)</p>

 ## May 2021

 ### ATA Zoom Meeting Saturday 12 June 14:00 AEST